The word 'ctlopez.com.'

 "The base camp is a platform to support Soldier readiness," he said.
 "A Soldier comes here to rest, reset, and launch missions off of.
 So we conduct evaluations to understand the impact of these technologies in generating quality of life support for the base camp.
 We could meet our water metric if we said instead of ten-minute showers, shower every other day.
 But what does that do to a Soldier's quality of life?
 We make sure the technologies we put into the camp are enablers of the Soldiers."

 Campbell's team is planning another evaluation at Fort Devens, Massachusetts, in July.
-There they will outfit one of two 150-person base camps with their technology to evaluate its effectiveness.
+There they will outfit one of two 150-person base camps with their technology to evaluate its effectiveness. Ω

 A tiny four-by-four grid of dots.
+A tiny collection of letters of the alphabet.
 A tiny representation of the Mandelbrot Set.
 An oscillator from the Game of Life.
 A twisty thing.
 A snowflake.